-- How research findings (or outcomes of proposed travel) will be translated into practice, including how the research will be applied in the real world (over the short, medium or long term) to achieve the stated benefits (250 word limit).
-Knowledge Translation resources and training modules are available on the DCRC website. - Lay project summary, including reference to topics such as gaps in current knowledge, how your project looks to fill those, aims, method and intended impact of the research (250 word limit).
+- Plain language summary, including reference to topics such as how your project looks to fill gaps in current knowledge, aims, method and intended impact of the research (250 word limit).
 The summary should be written in a de-identified way, such that the chief or any other named investigators (or their affiliations) are not identifiable.
+The summary should also focus on the research proposal background information should be kept to a minimum and dementia prevalence data is not required.
 Please ensure that this summary is free of scientific jargon and is presented in a way that someone without scientific knowledge will be able to understand.
-Below are some good links on writing a lay summary: - o Australian Clinical Trials Alliance writing in plain language. - o The Academy of Medical Sciences tips and what a lay should look like. - o Elsevier how to write a lay summary. - o Plain English Campaign how to write in plain English. - Implications of the research, outlining the outcomes, significance, innovation and/or intended impact of the research (or proposed travel) (250 word limit).
-The implications of the research should be written in a de-identified way, such that the chief or any other named investigators and their affiliation cannot be identified. - How people living with dementia, their carers, families and/or the wider public will be involved in the research (250 word limit).
+Below are some good links on writing a lay summary: - Australian Clinical Trials Alliance writing in plain language. - o The Academy of Medical Sciences tips and what a lay should look like. - Elsevier how to write a lay summary. - o Plain English Campaign how to write in plain English. - The rationale for the project, including why the research is needed and the gap in knowledge that will be addressed from this research (250 word limit). - Implications of the research, such as the expected benefits to arise from the research, the outcomes, significance, innovation and/or intended impact of the research (250 word limit).
+This section should be written in a de-identified way, such that the chief or any other named investigators and their affiliation cannot be identified. - How people living with dementia, their carers, families and/or the wider public: - Have been involved in the application and/or research to date (250 word limit). - Will be involved in the research project, if funded (250 word limit).

 Please review the additional information before completing this section of the application.